There is no denying it. New Zealand is an expensive country.

 I met a Maori lady who took me to my first open-mic session, and an active hiker who invited me to his friend’s home for the World Cup finals, brought me to a hike, and even drove me to the train station.

 Amazing, the kind of people you can connect with on Couchsurfing.

 I stayed in various backpackers (or hostels, as most know it), and managed to save a few dollars by talking to a random backpacker when I was in Wellington.
-Realizing that I will still be roaming around NZ for a couple of weeks, she kindly offered me her VIP Card, which came with $4 discount every night, at selected backpackers (the BBH card or YHA card works in the same manner, with their own affiliated backpackers).
+She kindly offered me her VIP Card, which came with $4 discount every night, at selected backpackers (the BBH card or YHA card works in the same manner, with their own affiliated backpackers).